ziyeziye/easy-i18n/README.md

 1. Run `easyi18n extract` to update `./locales/en.json` with the new messages.
 2. Run `easyi18n update ./locales/en.json` to generate updated `./locales/new-language.json` files.
 3. Translate all the messages in the `./locales/new-language.json` files.
-4. Run `easyi18n generate ./locales ./catalog.go --pkg=main` to merge the translated messages into the go files.
+4. Run `easyi18n generate --pkg=catalog ./locales ./catalog/catalog.go` to merge the translated messages into the go files.

 ## For examples: